,

 If you scanned a QR code scam code and loaded the destination page — even if you did not enter any information — run a security scan on your device using reputable mobile security software.
 Some sophisticated QR code scam attacks can trigger malware downloads simply through the act of loading the malicious page, without any further user interaction required.

-Report to Authorities and the Relevant Organisation
+5. Report to authorities and the relevant organisation

 Report the QR code scam to Action Fraud at actionfraud.police.uk in the UK, the FBI’s IC3 at ic3.gov in the US, or Scamwatch at scamwatch.gov.au in Australia.
 If you encountered the QR code scam as a physical sticker on a parking meter, restaurant table, or public location, report it to the venue and relevant local authority so the tampered code can be removed and other people protected.
 Report suspicious QR codes in emails to the NCSC’s phishing reporting service at report@phishing.gov.uk in the UK.